opensearch-project/opensearch-hadoop/README.md

 ```
 Additionally one can define an alias to save some chars:
 ```
-%define ESSTORAGE org.opensearch.pig.hadoop.OpenSearchStorage()
+%define OPENSEARCHSTORAGE org.opensearch.pig.hadoop.OpenSearchStorage()
 ```
-and use `$ESSTORAGE` for storage definition.
+and use `$OPENSEARCHSTORAGE` for storage definition.

 ### Reading
 To read data from OpenSearch, use `OpenSearchStorage` and specify the query through the `LOAD` function: